-I am often asked questions about travel – how I afford it, what insurance I use, what websites I use to book etc etc. After years of travelling, I do have a few tricks up my sleeve.
+I am often asked questions about travel – how I afford it, what insurance I use, what websites I use to book and so on.
+After years of travelling, I do have a few tricks up my sleeve.
 I created this resource page to list the services, products, and companies that I use and recommend.

 I have to be honest with you, Skyscanner is the only flight website I use.
 Skyscanner is extremely user-friendly and lets you search for month-long ranges so you can find the best deals.

 Booking.com is my first choice when it comes to searching for hotels.
 When searching for accommodation you can see ratings, maps and all sorts of info about potential accommodations!
 Most rooms offer a free cancellation and best price guarantee!